bhisaac/5eFP/5eFP-SRD.md

 #### Cantrips

-You know two druid cantrips of your choice.
+You know two cantrips of your choice from the druid spell list.

 #### Mana

 You gain 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
 You regain all spent mana at the beginning of a game session.

-For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can either spend 1 mana and cast _cure wounds_ as a 1st-level spell or spend 2 mana to cast it as a 2nd-level spell.
+For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can spend 1 mana to cast _cure wounds_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.

 #### Spells Known